 Mohammed was in a place where he couldn’t see God.
 But God was with him.
 Mohammed was in a place of tough questions.
 God crossed his path with someone who could appreciate those questions.
 Mohammed was in a place where he couldn’t pray.
 God provided someone to pray with him.

 As we parted, Mohammed and I shared an extended hug that spoke deep understanding, deep appreciation, and deep friendship.
 We had spoken and prayed together at length about what it is to believe in, and to love, and to live with Jesus—the God who knows suffering himself, and who is never absent in our suffering.
 “He is not far from any one of us” (Acts 17:27), even if sometimes we need others to step with us in the direction that leads to relationship with him.

-Vince Vitale is director of the Zacharias Institute at Ravi Zacharias International Ministries in Atlanta, Georgia.
+Vince Vitale is Regional Director for the Americas and Director of the Zacharias Institute based in Atlanta, Georgia.

 (1) For more on this, see Why Suffering?: Finding Meaning and Comfort When Life Doesn’t Make Sense, co-authored with Ravi Zacharias.